Skip to content

 As with all naturopathic treatments for infertility, we addressed each of the factors that were having an impact:

 Difficulty Conceiving: Healthy progesterone levels are necessary for embryo implantation and maintaining the pregnancy.
-I tested her progesterone 7 days after ovulation and found that it was less than ideal at 31.
-We used Vitex tincture at 1 teaspoon 3 times per day and vitamin B6 to improve progesterone levels.
+I tested her progesterone seven days after ovulation and found that it was less than ideal at 31.
+We used Vitex tincture, one teaspoon three times per day, and vitamin B6 to improve progesterone levels.

 Two Months After Starting Naturopathic Treatment